TABLE OF CONTENTS

 Filter to view particular faculties, or all faculties.

 Years | Lists the year/s that each subject/course runs in.
 Where the same course code exists across a number of years and has the same subject teacher set, it can be condensed by entering the year levels divided by a comma: e.g. 7,8,9.
 Where all years share the same class code and the same subject teacher set, enter ‘all’.
 To separate combined year levels, click in the 'Years' cell to select the text, then type over with the new entry.
-Alternatively, click in the cell and back space to enter your cursor, then edit. |
+Alternatively, click in the cell and backspace to enter your cursor, then edit. |

 Course | Non-editable field.
-Courses codes originate in the Class Data or Lines > Elective data screens.
+Course codes originate in the Class Data or Lines > Elective data screens.
 Double-click on a course code to go directly to the class data screen for the first listing of the subject.
 It is important that Course codes are used correctly – see Naming Convention for Course and Class Codes |

 Subject | Non-editable field.
 Subject names originate in the Class Data or Lines > Elective data screens.
 Double-click on a subject cell to go directly to the class data screen for the first listing of the subject. |